Six Drivers of the Future of Corporate Learning

-In a decentralised employment future, both internal and external workers will increasingly be expected to take ownership of their development.
+In a decentralized employment future, both internal and external workers will increasingly be expected to take ownership of their development.
 New tools are appearing under the digital roof to help.

-For example, coaching and leadership development have usually been available only at the upper echelons of an organisation, due to the time- and labour-intensive nature of this type of training.
-Now apps like BetterUp can help democratize those opportunities by matching individuals with mentors or coaches in a highly personalised and contextually relevant way.
+For example, coaching and leadership development have usually been available only at the upper echelons of an organization, due to the time- and labor-intensive nature of this type of training.
+Now apps like BetterUp can help democratize those opportunities by matching individuals with mentors or coaches in a highly personalized and contextually relevant way.

 Learning for now and the future